 The Dominican Sisters of Hawthorne opened a humble care center in St. Paul to provide free care for terminal cancer patients who were without means.
-Our Lady of Peace has since expanded its mission to include adult non-cancer patients regardless of their social, religious, or economic status.
+Our Lady of Peace has since expanded its mission to include adult non-cancer patients regardless of their social, religious, or economic status in our 21-Bed Residential Home.

 Hospice in Our Home